ucbepic/docetl/docs/operators/resolve.md

 This Resolve operation processes patient names to identify and standardize duplicates:

 1. Compares all pairs of patient names using the `comparison_prompt`.
-In the prompt, you can reference to the documenst via `input1` and `input2`.
+In the prompt, you can reference to the documents via `input1` and `input2`.
 2. For identified duplicates, it applies the `resolution_prompt` to generate a standardized name.
 You can reference all matched entries via the `inputs` variable.

 Note: The prompt templates use Jinja2 syntax, allowing you to reference input fields directly (e.g., `input1.patient_name`).